carbonext-tech/api-b2b-docs/docs/main-concepts/orders.md

 --------- | ------
-vcuAmount |	The amount of VCUs assigned to the order targetCurrency |	The desired currency for the order to be charged in payWithBalance |	Flag (boolean) indicating if this order should automatically discount from customer balance (this indicates if the customer is allowed to create orders after completing payment)
+vcuAmount |	The amount of VCUs assigned to the order targetCurrency |	The desired currency for the order to be charged in payWithBalance |	Flag (boolean) indicating if this order should automatically discount from the customer balance (this indicates if the customer is allowed to create orders after completing payment)

 **Response Attributes**

 Attribute   | Description
 --------- | ------
 id |	The generated order ID
-vcuAmount |	The total amount of VCU requested in the order vcuUnitPrice |	The unit price of a VCU at the time the order completion targetCurrency |	The currency in which the order will be charged in status |	Discloses the order's current status createdAt |	The date and time the order was created
+vcuAmount |	The total amount of VCUs requested in the order vcuUnitPrice |	The unit price of a VCU at the time of order completion targetCurrency |	The currency in which the order will be charged in status |	Discloses the order's current status createdAt |	Discloses the order's current status

 ### Example Request